charles-001/dolphie/README.md

 Dolphie lets you to capture live session data for future analysis.
 To begin recording, simply use the `--record` option, which saves the session in a compressed SQLite database (utilizing ZSTD compression) for efficient storage management.

 If you want to revisit a moment from the live session, you can load the replay by using the `--replay-file` option or the `Tab Setup` modal.
 This functionality allows you to navigate the recorded data as if you were observing it in real-time.
 The replay interface features intuitive controls for stepping backward, moving forward, playing/pausing, and jumping to specific timestamps.
-While some advanced features may be restricted in replay mode, all core functionalities for effective review and troubleshooting remain fully accessible.
+While some commands or features may be restricted in replay mode, all core functionalities for effective review and troubleshooting remain accessible.

 ## Daemon Mode